akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The cart lurched forward.
 The woman let out a breath.
 “John, just think, if our daughters were a little older…”

 But Beatrice was no longer listening.
 Her hands cold, her eyes shut, her head pounding. *Surely they were looking for me.
 For me.
 But why didn't anyone tell me earlier?
 No. Surely not.*

 ---

+### Parting of ways

 Voices woke Beatrice from a strange dream.
-The driver, John, had pulled up at the fork.
+John had pulled up at the fork.
 “This is where we turn, Miss.”

 The woman leaned back.
 “We let you sleep.
 You must have been worn out, you poor thing.”
 Her eyes glittered, but not unkindly.
 “Take care of yourself, dear.
 And your goose.”

 “Thank you.
 For the ride and everything.”

-Beatrice picked up her basket and climbed down on shaky legs.
+Beatrice climbed down on shaky legs.
 She stood at the lane’s edge, basket in hand, and watched the cart creak away.
 The woman and girls waved.
 The man touched his forehead.
 Then they were gone, and she was left standing there alone with her goose.

 She set her face towards home.

 ---

+### Stanwey lane

 The lane was narrow, rutted, the trees close on either side.
 The silence after the cart’s noise was almost deafening.
 She could hear her own breathing, the rustle of Goosie in the basket, the crunch of her shoes on the stones.